What is PET?

 PET, or PolyEthylene Terephthalate, is used to package 70% of carbonated soft drinks, fruit juices, dilutable drinks and bottled water.
 Light, durable, safe and with a smaller carbon footprint than alternatives, PET is the most recyclable plastic in the world.

 This unique material is vitally important as what our products are packaged with can have significant impacts for our environment and the sustainability of our economy.
+PET packaging is easy to recognise by its number 1 logo.

 PET is the most recyclable plastic in the world.